level11data/databricks-client-java/README.md

 ## Using the Client
-   Before you can create a `WorkspSession`, you must first create a `DatabricksClientConfiguration`.
+   Before you can create a `WorkspaceSession`, you must first create a `DatabricksClientConfiguration`.

 ### DatabricksClientConfiguration
    The configuration is an extention of a regular java [PropertiesConfiguration](https://commons.apache.org/proper/commons-configuration/userguide/howto_properties.html) from the Apache Commons library.